Pauly Paulicap: Anorthosis Famagusta (2022–2023)

-Nutribullet Treviso Basket (2023-2025)
+Nutribullet Treviso Basket (2023–2025)

 On June 2, 2024, Paulicap signed with Universo Treviso Basket after arriving with the team in the summer of 2023 and signed a two-year contract.
 He had finished the previous season as the fourth-best rebounder in the league and the best shot blocker in Lega Basket Serie A.

 On January 3, 2024, Paulicap was named Defensive Player of the Month and had 9.4 rebounds and 1.8 blocks in five straight wins in five games.

 Changwon LG Sakers (2025)

 In May 2025, Paulicap signed with the Changwon LG Sakers of the Korean Basketball League for the 2025 Basketball Champions League Asia.

-ASP Promitheas Patras (2025-present)
+ASP Promitheas Patras (2025–2026)

-On July 6, 2025, Paulicap signed with Promitheas Patras B.C..
-He joined Kendale McCullum for the season as the other American player.
+On July 6, 2025, Paulicap signed with Promitheas of the Greek Basketball League.

+Bàsquet Manresa (2026–present)

+On January 13, 2026, Paulicap signed with Bàsquet Manresa of the Liga ACB and EuroCup.

 Personal life

 In his free time, he runs an Instagram page where he features some of his best culinary creations.
 He used to watch House Kitchen and was always intrigued with the idea of food and putting different things together.
 In 2022, Paulicap started a small business making home-cooked meals and would post the menus to his Instagram story.

 Paulicap is the youngest of four brothers and three sisters.